Kung Fu Panda 4: Plot

-Using the staff, The Chameleon summons every deceased kung fu master and steals their skills, including three of Po's past enemies; Lord Shen, General Kai, and the real Tai Lung.
-After defecting for good, the guilt-stricken Zhen reunites with Po and apologizes for betraying him, but he refuses to back down from facing The Chameleon.
-And so, she, Mr. Ping and Li head back to the Den of Thieves to convince them to help them save Po.
+Using the staff, The Chameleon summons every deceased kung fu master and steals their skills, including Po's past enemies; the real Tai Lung, Lord Shen, and General Kai.
+(Note: The respective antagonists of Kung Fu Panda (2008), Kung Fu Panda 2 (2011), and Kung Fu Panda 3 (2016).)
+After defecting for good, the guilt-stricken Zhen reunites with Po and apologizes for betraying him, but he refuses to back down from facing The Chameleon, so Zhen, Mr. Ping and Li head back to the Den of Thieves to convince them to help them save Po.
 As they battle The Chameleon's army of Komodo dragons, Po tries to reason with The Chameleon to no avail, although she does give the staff back to him as she no longer needs it.
 They battle one-on-one, but when Zhen intervenes, The Chameleon turns into a Chimera made up of several kung fu masters.
-Eventually, she shifts into Po himself and fights him, and quickly traps him in a cage before reverting to her original form.
+Eventually, she shifts into Po himself and fights him, and quickly traps him in a cage.
 Putting his trust in Zhen, Po gives her the staff, with which she bests The Chameleon.
 Po, who was only pretending to be trapped, defeats The Chameleon and returns all of the stolen kung fu to their owners, who show respect to Po and return to the Spirit Realm, with Tai Lung finally acknowledging Po as the Dragon Warrior and forcibly taking The Chameleon with him.

-While returning to the Valley, Po chooses Zhen as his successor, much to Shifu's dismay, and trains her to become the next Dragon Warrior, becoming confident with his choice.
+While returning to the Valley of Peace, Po chooses Zhen as his successor, much to Shifu's dismay, and trains her to become the next Dragon Warrior, becoming confident with his choice.